salano/Analytic-Engineering/Reduce Fact Design/README.md

 ```

-#The definition of the table for the data
+#The definition of the table for the data <br />

-cust_id - customer identifier
+cust_id - customer identifier <br />
-month_start - the start of the month in which the transaction was done
+month_start - the start of the month in which the transaction was done <br />
-metric_name - the name of the mertic being measured
+metric_name - the name of the mertic being measured <br />
-metric_array - the mertic value sorted by day.
+metric_array - the mertic value sorted by day. <br />

 In this design if no purchases were done on a given day for a customer, we store 0 as the day value.